Vandetanib (Generic Name)

 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt.

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reactions to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.

 Treating Side Effects

-- Ask your doctor or nurse what you can apply to a rash or other skin problem.
-Do not put anything on your rash or skin redness unless your doctor or nurse says you may.
+- Ask your doctor or nurse what you can put on a rash or other skin problem.
+Do not put anything on a rash or skin redness unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.

 - Mouth care is very important.
 Your mouth care should consist of regular, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of ½ teaspoon of salt in 8 ounces of water or 1/2 teaspoon of sodium bicarbonate (baking soda) in 8 ounces of water.

 - Avoid mouthwash that contains alcohol.
 Avoid alcohol and smoking because they can irritate your mouth and throat.

 - Ask your doctor or nurse about medicine to help stop or lessen nausea, throwing up, stomach or abdominal pain, headache and/or loose bowel movements.

 There are known interactions of Vandetanib with some other medicines and food.
 Ask your doctor what over-the-counter (OTC) medicines you can take for fever, headache and muscle and joint pain.
 Do not eat grapefruit or drink grapefruit juice.